walshyb/DoTab/README.md

 ```

 ## Environments
 Development environment is enabled by default.
-This allows use of Chrome's Redux Dev Tools extension by including using Express to locally serve the Browserify's bundled result.
+This allows use of [redux-dev-tools-extension](https://github.com/zalmoxisus/redux-devtools-extension) by including using Express to locally serve the Browserify's bundled result.

 ```
 # Build in production environment and serve static bundle